For my siblings

 My First ACE

 I was born overseas just outside of the Air Force Base my mother and father were shipped to.
 The base didn’t have neonatal facilities, but the nearby hospital did.
-So my mom was bundled in an ambulance and ferried to the nearest neonatal unit where the nurses somehow managed to give me the Herpes virus during delivery (my first gift.
+So my mom was bundled in an ambulance and ferried to the nearest neonatal unit where the nurses somehow managed to give me a herpes virus during delivery (my first gift.
 Thanks!)
 Mom swore to her dying day that she never had the virus, so it had to be the nurses who gave it to me.

 Six months after I was born my mother and father were divorced.
 A year after I was born my Mom was remarried and we were living with her new husband’s parents in his hometown in Kansas.
 I had three half-siblings from that marriage and the baggage that comes from being the adopted child.